 Unfortunately, a wide range of different studies indicates that many Americans are not handling this responsibility well.
-For example, the Employee Benefits Research Institute’s 2015 Retirement Confidence Survey found that just 32% (up from 18% in 2014) of Americans are “very confident” in their retirement financial security.
-More than half (61%) are actually saving money in a DC plan, while only 3% report having saved at least $100,000 for retirement.
+For example, the Employee Benefits Research Institute's 2016 Retirement Confidence Survey found that just 21% (down from 22% in 2015, but up from the record low of 13% in 2013) of working Americans are "very confident" in their retirement financial security, while 39% of current retirees are very confident of having enough for a comfortable retirement (up from 18% in 2013).
+More than half (63%) are actually saving money in a DC plan, IRA, or DB plan, while only 5% report having saved at least $100,000 for retirement.

 Some of those who are not saving money for retirement think that Social Security will support them when they retire.
 However, Social Security was never meant to be the sole source of retirement income, but rather an additional source of income to supplement personal retirement savings and DB pension plans.

 One of the keys to reversing these disturbing retirement savings trends is increasing education among workers about the importance of saving early and often for retirement, and the different types of plans available to accomplish this goal.
 Therefore, we have created this broad overview of the main types of qualified retirement plans offered by the federal government that can not only help you save for retirement, but might also provide valuable tax breaks.